agera-edc/DataSpaceConnector/blobspike/README.md

 We evaluated the [Java azure storage client library](https://docs.microsoft.com/en-us/java/api/overview/azure/storage-blob-readme?view=azure-java-stable) to copy blobs.

-### Evaluate if copy can be done with client not handling data flow
+### Evaluate if copy can be done from source to destination, with the client not handling any data flow

 The Java blob is on top of the [Blob service REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).
 The client calls [an endpoint](https://docs.microsoft.com/en-us/rest/api/storageservices/copy-blob-from-url) to trigger the copy of a blob.